 But Venice is an actual living, breathing city.
-One that’s just as romantic, yet more real than imagined.
-One where people live and work.
-A city where people seek respite after a long day, often at a bacaro.
+One that's just as romantic yet more real than imagined.
+One where people live and work - a city where people seek respite after a long day, often at a bacaro.

-The bacaro is an everyman’s bar, a place where you congregate with friends for a quick break at lunch or a small bite just before dinner.
-A place where a glass of wine and a few bites will cost you under 5 euros and 2 euros respectively.
+The bacaro is an everyman's bar, a place where you congregate with friends for a quick break at lunch or a small bite just before dinner.
+A place where a glass of wine and a few bites will cost you under 5 euros and 2 euros, respectively.

 You might think Italian wine or the Spritz Veneziano is the main draw, but after looking a little closer, you’ll see that these small bite-sized eats, called cicchetti, are actually the stars of the bacaro.

 After sampling a few too many cicchetti, I noticed something interesting.
-Some bacari seemed to boast about their cicchetti as if a point of pride, which sets them apart from the other bacari.
+Some bacari seemed to boast about their cicchetti as if a point of pride, setting them apart from the other bacari.
 They would explain, with enthusiasm, about where the farm they get the cheese and vegetables from is located.
-And, of course, it’s all seasonal.
+And, of course, it's all seasonal.

 So naturally, I did the hard, arduous work of finding all the places to eat the best cicchetti in Venice.
 You’re welcome.